Geodego/data_engineering_azure/data_modeling/README.md

 ## WHERE clause
 - Data Modeling in Apache Cassandra is query focused, and that focus needs to be on the WHERE clause
-- Failure to include a WHERE clause is recommended.
+- Failure to include a WHERE clause is not recommended.
 - The WHERE clause needs to include all the columns that are part of the partition key.
 - The WHERE clause may include clustering columns, but this is not required.
 If it does, they must be in the order they were defined in the PRIMARY KEY